Aniket-kadiyan/plotly_dashboard_pptp/README.md

 Instructions:

       pre req:
             Ensure that the system has python installed.

       setup:

             open a commandpropmt/powershell/terminal at the location of requirements.txt run command:
                   pip install requirements.txt

-after successful installation of all libraries run command: python pagetest.py
+            open dbcon.py and edit the name of the database, login crerdentials, sql server, tablenames, etc.

+      to run the program on a deployment server use command: waitress-serve --host <host ip> --port <port address> pagetest:application